 Power outage cancels, diverts flights at Kennedy Airport

-NEW YORK (AP) — A power outage at New York’s John F. Kennedy International Airport stretched into a second day Friday, stranding passengers and forcing flights to be canceled or diverted to other airports.
+NEW YORK (AP) — A power outage in a terminal of New York’s John F. Kennedy International Airport stretched into a second day Friday after forcing some flights to be canceled or diverted, including one that was turned around and sent back to New Zealand after nearly making it to the U.S.

-The airport operators said in a tweet late Thursday that Terminal 1, the international terminal, would remain closed Friday “due to electrical issues.”
-They advised travelers to check with their carriers for flight status before coming to the airport.
+The airport operators said in a tweet late Thursday that Terminal 1, which handles some of the airport’s international flights, would remain closed Friday “due to electrical issues.”

-The outage was caused by an electrical panel failure that led to a small fire, airport operators said.
-The fire was quickly extinguished.
+The outage was caused by an electrical panel failure that led to a small fire, which was quickly extinguished, authorities said.

 An Air New Zealand flight was two-thirds of the way across the Pacific Ocean when it had to make a U-turn and head back to Auckland.
 The flight landed back in New Zealand after more than 16 hours in the air.